Leeds Rifles: Insignia

 Upon conversion to Royal Artillery (RA), the 66th (Leeds Rifles) HAA Regiment continued to wear the 7th/8th Bn cap badge while wearing RA collar badges.
 It also continued the tradition of wearing the Croix de Guerre ribbon on both sleeves.
 The custom was continued by 466th HAA Regiment.

 After the 45th/51st (Leeds Rifles) RTR reverted to the infantry role, it continued to carry on its colours and appointments the honorary distinction of the badge of the Royal Tank Regiment with dates '1942–45' and two scrolls inscribed 'North Africa' and 'Italy'.

 Memorials

-In 1921 a memorial plaque was erected in Leeds Parish Church by the Sergeants' Mess to their fallen members.
-After World War II, two further plaques were added, to 45 RTR and 66 HAA respectively, commemorating all ranks who fell.
+In 1921, a memorial plaque was erected in Leeds Parish Church by the Sergeants' Mess to their fallen members.
+After the Second World War, two further plaques were added to 45 RTR and 66 HAA respectively, commemorating all ranks who fell.

 The Leeds Rifles War Memorial, a large Portland stone cross, stands on the edge of the Leeds Parish churchyard, facing out onto Kirkgate.
 The memorial was designed by Sir Edwin Lutyens and unveiled on Remembrance Sunday 1921 by Captain George Sanders, VC.